thesadru/disnake/docs/api.rst

     .. warning::

-        Your bot's own messages and private messages are sent through this event.
-This can lead cases of 'recursion' depending on how your bot was programmed.
-If you want the bot to not reply to itself, consider checking the user IDs.
+        Yor bot's own messages and private messages are sent throgh this event.
+This can lead cases of 'recursion' depending on how yor bot was programmed.
+If yo want the bot to not reply to itself, consider checking the user IDs.
 Note that :class:`~ext.commands.Bot` does not have this problem.